Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

 Figure~\ref{f3_new} shows the evolution of the minimum of the lower spin-split band as the EPC $g$ is increased.
-The critical coupling \(\tilde{g}_{\rm c}\) emerges when \(\min_{\vec{k}}[\mathcal{E}_{\vec{k}, -}] = 0\), with its value depending on the specific parameter space.
-In Fig.~\ref{f3_new}(a), increasing the altermagnetic anisotropy $\beta$ shifts the curves downward, indicating that stronger anisotropy delays the depolarization transition to higher $\tilde{g}_{\rm c}$.
-Similarly, in Fig.~\ref{f3_new}(b), increasing the RSOC $\lambda_{\rm R}$ lowers the minimum band energy, thereby increasing $\tilde{g}_{\rm c}$ and delaying the onset of depolarization.
-The circles mark the critical coupling $\tilde{g}_{\rm c}$ for each parameter set, defined by the condition $\min[\mathcal{E}_{\vec{k},-}] = \mu$.
-A slight mismatch arises between $\tilde{g}_{\rm c}$ and the actual onset of depolarization at $g_{\rm c}$ in the Edelstein response.
-This discrepancy originates from the fact that depolarization sets in only after the zeros of $\min[\mathcal{E}_{\vec{k},-}]$ are crossed, i.e., when the Fermi surface is fully collapsed due to the EPC-induced energy shifts and band anisotropies.
-However, the EPC contribution determined by the condition $\min[\mathcal{E}_{\vec{k},-}] = \mu$ corresponds to the point where the minimal band energy just reaches the chemical potential, thus, $g_{\rm c} \gtrsim\tilde{g}_{\rm c}$.
+The threshold coupling $G_{\rm c}$ is defined by $\min_{\vec{k}}[\mathcal{E}_{\vec{k},-}] = 0$ and depends on the parameter set.
+In Fig.~\ref{f3_new}(a), increasing the altermagnetic anisotropy $\beta$ shifts the curves downward, delaying depolarization to higher $G_{\rm c}$.
+Similarly, in Fig.~\ref{f3_new}(b), increasing RSOC $\lambda_{\rm R}$ lowers the minimum band energy, also increasing $G_{\rm c}$.
+Circles mark $G_{\rm c}$ for each parameter, defined by $\min[\mathcal{E}_{\vec{k},-}] = \mu$.
+The actual onset of depolarization, $g_{\rm c}$, occurs slightly after $G_{\rm c}$, since depolarization sets in only when the Fermi surface fully collapses due to EPC-induced energy shifts and band anisotropies.
+Therefore, $g_{\rm c} \gtrsim G_{\rm c}$.

 While the absence of bands or the (an)isotropy of bands near the Fermi energy can be directly inferred from the electronic band structure, additional insights into the effects of the parameters can be obtained by examining the electronic density of states (DOS) in the presence of EPC.
 In particular, the separation of van Hove singularities along different directions emerges once the spin-resolved band structure becomes anisotropic due to variations in the model parameters.
 The DOS per unit area is defined as $\mathcal{D(E)} = \frac{1}{(2\pi)^2} \sum_{s=\pm} \int d^2k \, \delta\!\bigl(\mathcal{E} - \mathcal{E}_{{\vec k},s}\bigr)$.
 In polar coordinates $d^2k = k\,dk\,d\theta$, this becomes To evaluate the $k$-integral, for each band $s$ we solve the root equation $\mathcal{E} = \tilde{\alpha}_{k,\theta} +s\, \tilde{d}_{k,\theta}$ for positive solutions $k_i$.
 For a simple isolated root $k_i$ the delta function gives a Jacobian factor, so the contribution of that root is $k_i/(2\pi|\frac{d}{dk}\bigl(\tilde{\alpha}_{k,\theta} +s\, \tilde{d}_{k,\theta}\bigr)\bigl|_{k=k_i}|)$.
 Therefore, the practical evaluation formula becomes{ }where $\tilde{\alpha}'_{k_i}=\partial_k\tilde{\alpha}_{k_i}$.
 Our static-Holstein approach neglects the dynamical electron-phonon self-energy, which in conventional systems with finite $\omega_{\rm p}$ produces kinks in the DOS at $|\mathcal{E}| = \omega_{\rm p}$.
 In the $\omega_{\rm p} \to 0$ limit, these effects approach the Fermi surface but are absent here, as they stem from the dynamical, not static, self-energy.
 It should be noted that in the above summation, in order to highlight the anisotropic modifications of the band structure, we treat $k_i$ separately along the $\Gamma \to X$ and $\Gamma \to Y$ paths.